ACEN Accreditation Manual – Section II Policies

 - Convening the Arbitration and Administrative Conference

-Once three arbitrators without a conflict of interest have been selected, it is the responsibility of the arbitrators to convene within a reasonable period of time by conference call, video conference, or in person; to select a chair, who shall preside at all further proceedings and shall ensure this policy is complied with; and to establish the time and manner of the arbitration proceedings within the procedures set forth in this Policy.
-All dates for the taking of actions under this Policy thereafter are calculated from that date.
+Once three qualified arbitrators without a conflict of interest have been selected, it is the responsibility of the arbitrators to convene within a reasonable period of time by conference call, video conference, or in person; to select a chair, who shall preside at all further proceedings and shall ensure this policy is complied with; and to establish the time and manner of the arbitration proceedings within the procedures set forth in this Policy.
+All dates for the taking of actions under this Policy thereafter are calculated from the date the chair is selected.
 At the request of any party or upon the arbitrators’ own initiative, the arbitrators may conduct an administrative conference with the parties to address timing and any other administrative matters which may coincide with the convening of the arbitration.

 - Communications with Arbitrators